Manuel Margot: Boston Red Sox

+Minor leagues

 The Boston Red Sox signed Margot as an international free agent from the Dominican Prospect League in July 2011, receiving a reported bonus of $800,000.
 At age 17, he started his professional career with Rookie Level Dominican Summer League Red Sox in their 2012 season.
 In his professional debut, Margot earned Red Sox Minor League Latin Program Player of the Year honors, after batting a .285/.382/.423 slash line with 38 stolen bases in just 68 games, gaining a spot on the DSL All-Star team.
 Regarded as a patient hitter, he walked more than he struck out in the DSL (36-to-25 in 260 at-bats).

-Margot jumped up two levels to the Lowell Spinners in 2013, and played as the youngest regular in the Short-Season A New York–Penn League.
+Margot jumped up two levels to the Lowell Spinners in 2013, and played as the youngest regular in the Low-A New York–Penn League.
 Following his successful debut, Margot did manage to get a hit in 12 out of his first 15 games with Lowell, collecting a .254/.343/.307 line through July 24, when a hamstring injury laid him up.
 After a disabled list stint, he returned on August 16 showing glimpses of his potential with a .447/.475/.658 line over his first eight games back.
 He finished the year with a .270 average and 18 stolen bases in only 49 games.